ericclack/racket-candy-crush/doc/talk.rst

   (fn a b c d e)

-Functions just change some thing to a new thing.
+Functions just convert some input thing to a new output thing.
 They are easy to understand because there are no side effects.

 Functions can return images, which appear in the REPL.

+Test as you go: you can run almost any part of your program in the REPL because most functions are pure so you don't need to set up any state.

 Map and filter seem simpler ways to think about processing lists than loops.

-Test as you go: you can run almost any part of your program in the REPL because most functions are pure so you don't need to set up any state.

 And what seems challenging?
 ---------------------------